openlookeng/hetu-core/hetu-docs/en/functions/regexp.md

 All of the regular expression functions use the [Java pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) syntax, with a few notable exceptions:

--   When using multi-line mode (enabled via the `(?m)` flag), only `\n` is recognized as a line terminator.
+-   When using multi-line mode (enabled through the `(?m)` flag), only `\n` is recognized as a line terminator.
 Additionally, the `(?d)` flag is not supported and must not be used.
--   Case-insensitive matching (enabled via the `(?i)` flag) is always performed in a Unicode-aware manner.
+-   Case-insensitive matching (enabled through the `(?i)` flag) is always performed in a Unicode-aware manner.
 However, context-sensitive and local-sensitive matching is not supported.
-Additionally, the `(?u)` flag is not supported and must not be used.
+Additionally, the `(?u)`flag is not supported and must not be used.
 -   Surrogate pairs are not supported.
 For example, `\uD800\uDC00` is not treated as `U+10000` and must be specified as `\x{10000}`.
 Boundaries (`\b`) are incorrectly handled for a non-spacing mark without a base character.
 -   `\Q` and `\E` are not supported in character classes (such as `[A-Z123]`) and are instead treated as literals.